 Pausing, he waited for his friend and neighbor to pass the word on, answering a question Meehan heard someone in the background shout out before his friend could relay it.
 “Tell whoever that was there’s no state police or Border Patrol with them.
 Nor have I heard anything over the radio from dispatch about anyone from our office being tagged to go along with the Feds.
 It’s just the six armored cars.”

-Again Meehan paused as he listened to the voice on the other end.
+Again, Meehan paused as he listened to the voice on the other end.
 “Remember who you’re talking to.
 I do know how to be discreet when tailing someone.”

 Pause.
 “Yeah, well, you be careful.
 I’d hate to be the one who had to tell Mary you went and got your damned fool head shot off.”

 Pause.
 “Yeah, you too.
 Via con Dios, amigo.”
-With that, Meehan ended the call, slipped his cell phone in his pocket, and slid down onto the ground.
+With that, Meehan ended the call, slipped his cell phone into his pocket, and slid down onto the ground.
 After taking a moment to stretch, he settled in behind the wheel of his patrol car, started it up, and pulled out onto the highway, taking care to keep a safe distance behind the last of the MRAPs.

 ~

 The gathering pre-dawn light was all Danny Pinero needed to remind him he was fast running out of time.
 Still, he would not be rushed as he finished wiring the explosive charges he’d placed in the pre-chamber hole he and other members of the Arizona Home Guard’s Red Section had dug out months before.
-Back then they had all thought doing so had been an exercise in futility, a make-work project the Colonel had dreamed up to keep members of the Home Guard’s heavy weapons and engineering section busy during their weekend drills.
+Back then, they had all thought doing so had been an exercise in futility, a make-work project the Colonel had dreamed up to keep members of the Home Guard’s heavy weapons and engineering section busy during their weekend drills.
 The idea that they would ever have to drop the side of the hill, thus blocking the back road leading into Fort Necessity, had been a foolish notion.

 Even now, as he was preparing to do so, Pinero still found it difficult to believe they were about to take on the Federal government in the form of FBI Special Weapons and Tactics teams.
-He understood the logic behind the plan Colonel Devin had taken great pains to explain that to them during a mass meeting held in the compound’s mess hall two days prior.
+He understood the logic behind the plan Colonel Devin had taken great pains to explain during a mass meeting held in the compound’s mess hall two days prior.
 “In order to rouse the public and cause it to pay attention to what is happening to this country, it will be necessary to provoke a response that cannot be ignored,” he had pointed out to them as a prelude to the proposal he was laying out to them in the wake of the Canyon Incident.
 “The Sons of Liberty did so through the simple expedient of taunting soldiers who were occupying their city until one of those soldiers couldn’t take any more and fired on them.
-Gandhi in India, and Martin Luther King here in the U.S. pushed and prodded local authorities by holding massive rallies in defiance of the law, all but daring those authorities to overreacted.
-In the case of the former, it led to the Jallianwala Bagh massacre in 1919, while the latter managed to galvanize Lyndon Johnson into sending the voting rights bill to Congress in the wake of Bloody Sunday in Selma.
+Gandhi in India, and Martin Luther King here in the U.S. pushed and prodded local authorities by holding massive rallies in defiance of the law, all but daring those authorities to overreact.
+In the case of the former, it led to the Jallianwala Bagh massacre in 1919, while the latter managed to galvanize Lyndon Johnson into sending the Voting Rights bill to Congress in the wake of Bloody Sunday in Selma.
 If things play out as I expect they will,” he concluded, “this administration will use what happens here as an excuse to implement measures that go well beyond what the people of this nation are willing to tolerate.”